A trip in the sun and budget fun go hand in hand for us...

 A brilliant travel rewards credit card.

-Two great options are Capital One's Aspire Travel World Elite MasterCard and the Aspire Travel Platinum MasterCard.
-Both enable cardholders to hatch a crafty plan for cost-free splurges.
-I prepay for all my regular travel expenses on the card - things like tickets, hotels, attractions, and tours.
+I prepay for all my regular travel expenses on my card - things like tickets, hotels, attractions, and tours.
 I then use the accumulated reward miles earned through those transactions to cover the cost of some of my travel splurges.
 Want to take a limo to the airport?
 Or a scenic train ride through Europe?
-Yes please!
-You can redeem your Capital One travel rewards for all these travel treats and more!
-Best of all, the cards have no redemption tiers and no minimum redemption requirements (perfect if you prefer several little splurges over one big reward).
+Yes!

 Ordering museum passes before a trip has encouraged me to visit extra museums, just to 'get my money's worth' and I've branched out to include some quirky choices that would never have been on my radar.
 And searching to find the best deals has opened up a whole world of alternative travel activities to me.
 Segway tours and cheese trails were things I never considered until I started to do some advanced travel planning.